isomerpages/ogp-admiraltypri/_cca/Uniform Groups/Scouts.md

 third_nav_title: Uniform Groups
 ---

-To develop and enable young people in Singapore to become responsible and active citizens through the Mission of Scouting.
+Admiralty Otter Cub Scouts aims to develop and enable young boys in Admiralty Primary School to become responsible and active citizens through the Mission of Scouting.

 ### Objectives